notthehoople/AdventOfCode/README.md

 + [Day 5](src/day05/day05.go)

-Day 5 - Done.
-Part "b" runs really slow.
-Could do with some more work!
+Day 5 - Redone.
+Changed naive string += to use a slice and append.
+Reduced part a from 10 secs to 0.15
 ```
 ./day05 -file original.txt -part a
 ./day05 -file original.txt -part b